wp-plugins/clickbank-niche-storefronts/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create a **niche storefront** containing products from clickbank's marketplace as a **Wordpress Plugin**.
-[Clickbank Niche Storefront WP Plugin...](http://CBproAds.com)
+Build a Clickbank niche storefront in seconds.

 == Description ==

 =  Clickbank Niche Storefront WordPress Plugin  =

 Clickbank is the World's Largest Digital Info Product Store.
-As a Clickbank affiliate, one can make CASH by promoting these products of any vendor who is published with Clickbank.
+As a Clickbank affiliate, one can make tons of CASH by promoting these products.

+The most effective way to earn with CB products is targetted marketing, also known as niche marketing.
+Niche storefronts contains only a set of products that all relate to a certain subject, for example **"green energy"** or **"energy saving"**.

-Using this plugin, you can host these clickbank products on your website as a niche store of your choice (more than 60 premade ncihes to choose from) with just few clicks.
+Using this plugin, you can host a niche storefront of your choice to your existing wordpress blog with just few clicks.

+**More than 60 premade niches to choose from!**

  Easy to install.
 Just add this shortcode to any WordPress page/post:

 `[clickbank-niche-storefront]`

+**Feature**

+1. Feature 1
+2. feature 2

 == Installation ==